Ruhollah Khomeini: Mystique

 According to Baqer Moin, with the success of the revolution, not only had a personality cult developed around Khomeini, but he "had been transformed into a semi-divine figure.
 He was no longer a grand ayatollah and deputy of the Imam, one who represents the Hidden Imam, but simply "The Imam".
 Khomeini's cult of personality fills a central position in foreign- and domestically targeted Iranian publications.
 The methods used to create his personality cult have been compared to those used by such figures as Joseph Stalin, Mao Zedong and Fidel Castro.
-An 8th-century Hadith attributed to the Imam Musa al-Kazim that said "A man will come out from Qom and he will summon people to the right path.
+An 8th-century Hadith attributed to the Imam Musa al-Kazim that said "A man will come out of Qom and he will summon people to the right path.
 There will rally to him people resembling pieces of iron, not to be shaken by violent winds, unsparing and relying on God" was repeated in Iran as a tribute to Khomeini.
 (In Lebanon, however, this saying was also attributed to Musa al-Sadr.)

 Khomeini was the first and only Iranian cleric to be addressed as "Imam", a title hitherto reserved in Iran for the twelve infallible leaders of the early Shi'a.
 He was also associated with the Mahdi or 12th Imam of Shia belief in a number of ways.
 One of his titles was Na'eb-e Imam (Deputy to the Twelfth Imam).
 His enemies were often attacked as taghut and Mofsed-e-filarz, religious terms used for enemies of the Twelfth Imam.
 Many of the officials of the overthrown Shah's government executed by Revolutionary Courts were convicted of "fighting against the Twelfth Imam".
 When a deputy in the majlis asked Khomeini directly if he was the "promised Mahdi", Khomeini did not answer, "astutely" neither confirming nor denying the title.

-As the revolution gained momentum, even some non-supporters exhibited awe towards Khomeini, called him "magnificently clear-minded, single-minded and unswerving".
+As the revolution gained momentum, even some non-supporters exhibited awe towards Khomeini, calling him "magnificently clear-minded, single-minded and unswerving".
 His image was as "absolute, wise, and indispensable leader of the nation":